BDQ/spree-comments/README.markdown

-# Spree Order Comments
+# Spree Comments

-An extension for Spree to allow comments on the Order Admin view
+An extension for Spree to allow commenting on different models via the admin ui, currently supports: Orders & Shipments.

+This is really a fork / rename of jderrett/spree-order-comments

 Requirements: